Officers of the Faculty

 Experience

-The program also offers extracurricular experiences that provide students with the opportunity to interact with key players in HRM and OB in the region.
+The program also offers extracurricular experiences that provide students with the opportunity to interact with key players and industry leaders in the HRM and OB field in the region.

 Program Outline